 Top 9 NFT Game Advertising Ideas For 2022

 One of the most challenging aspects of building a successful Web 3 game is acquiring DAU (Daily Active Users).
+If you need help with NFT PPC ads, please reach out to us and let us know.
 The fact is that compared to traditional Web 2 games, there just aren’t that many players who even have crypto wallets like Metamask and Phantom setup, and getting in front of them isn’t easy especially since many NFT gaming studios are willing to destroy their entire game economies via yield farming in pursuit of more DAU.
 So, how do you get in front of NFT gamers to acquire more players without giving away the farm?
 This is certainly an important question, as failure to get more players means your game will surely die.
 At the time of this writing, I advise on 30+ games for guild scalability solutions and tokenomics.
 And, I’m also the Co-Founder of one of the largest NFT gaming guilds called BreedFi in the world with 10,000+ NFTs and 5,000+ scholars across 25% games.
 Not only do we have a lot of love for the space, but we also understand a lot of the pitfalls and negative aspects of the industry as a whole.
 Here are 10 advertising ideas for your NFT game:

 #1 – Build a good game

 I know this sounds dumb.
 But, the days of building a 3v3 round robin Axie knockoff game are long gone.
 As one NFT influencer once put it as we entered into the first real bear market of modern NFT gaming, “Let’s watch all these token prices go down to 0 and see who actually has a good game.”
 You can’t paint a pig to make it look like a unicorn.
 If your game sucks and you don’t have plans to make a great game in the future, there’s not a lot that can be done for you, and it probably deserves to die.